 - Skin changes such as oily skin or acne

 - Enlarged clitoris

-You may also have testosterone testing if you are a transgender man on masculinizing hormone therapy that is intended to induce and maintain male sex characteristics.
+You may also have testosterone testing if you are a transgender man on masculinizing hormone therapy intended to induce and maintain male sex characteristics.
 Testing is recommended every three months during the first year of therapy as your dose is adjusted.
 After that, your doctor may suggest monitoring your testosterone levels one to two times per year.

-If you have questions about testosterone testing, talk with your health care provider who can discuss whether this testing is appropriate in your situation.
+If you have questions about testosterone testing, talk with your health care provider, who can discuss whether this testing is appropriate in your situation.